mthorrell/gbnet/README.md

 ### Is training a `gbnet` model closer to training a neural network or to training a GBM?

 It's closer to training a GBM.
 Currently, the biggest difference between training using `gbnet` vs basic `torch`, is that `gbnet`, like basic usage of `xgboost` and `lightgbm`, requires the entire dataset to be fed in.
 Cached predictions allow these packages to train quickly, and caching cannot happen if input batches change with each training/boosting round.
-Some additional info is provided in [#12](https://github.com/mthorrell/gbnet/issues/12).
+There are some ways around this but there is currently no native functionality in `gbnet` for true batch training.
+Additional info is provided in [#12](https://github.com/mthorrell/gbnet/issues/12).

 ### Basic training of a GBM for comparison to existing gradient boosting packages